title: Apache Mesos - Multiple Disks layout: documentation

 Types of Disk Resources

-resources come in three forms:
+Disk resources come in three forms:

 - A

-disk is presented by not having thesource
+Rootdisk is presented by not having thesourceset inDiskInfo. - A

-which the operator uses to specify the directory to be used to store data. - A
+Pathdisk is presented by having thePATHenum set forsourceinDiskInfo.
+It also has arootwhich the operator uses to specify the directory to be used to store data. - A

-which the operator uses to specify the mount point used to store data.
+Mountdisk is presented by having theMOUNTenum set forsourceinDiskInfo.
+It also has arootwhich the operator uses to specify the mount point used to store data.

-Operators can use the JSON-formated --resources
+Operators can use the JSON-formated --resources option on the agent to provide

 these different kind of disk resources on agent start-up.
 Example resource

 values in JSON format can be found below.
-By default (if --resources
+By default (if --resources is not

 specified), the Mesos agent will only make the root disk available to the